andrewjmead/wpsites/README.md

 Default: `[]`

 An array of constants to set in `wp-config.php`.
-The value should be an associative array of key value pairs.
+The value should be an associative array of key-value pairs.
 The key is the constant name.
 The value is the constant's value.

 ```php
 [